 In short, yes.
 Wireless gaming mice these days can achieve the same low latency speeds as wired options with very little difference between the performance of the two.
 While you’re getting the luxury untethered experience, though, there are some extra costs to consider.

 Even the best wireless gaming mouse brands couldn’t match wired pointers in speed and latency even a few years ago.
 However, since then we’ve seen wireless devices leaping forwards in their connection tech.
 With the arrival of 2.4GHz connections and extremely high polling rates, wireless gaming mice can now hold up to their tethered counterparts.

 However, wired options still come in much cheaper.
-You’re still paying a considerable premium to pick up a wireless gaming mouse.
+You’re still paying a slight premium to pick up a wireless gaming mouse.
 You can pick up the same features and specs on a mouse with a cable for a far lower price, which means it’s well worth considering if that untethered experience is worth the extra funds.
 A truly cheap gaming mouse will generally be a wired one.

 There are features that justify that extra cost.
 A wireless gaming mouse is far easier to travel with, offers a cleaner experience with no cables cluttering up your desktop, and is more versatile in its use - you don’t need to sit right next to your PC.

 If you're hunting for the ultimate PC gaming setup, we've got more than a few suggestions.
-Take a look at our list of guides below for recommendations on everything from the best gaming laptops to the best gaming chairs.
-Plus, don't forget about Black Friday gaming deals and Cyber Monday gaming deals for more discounts.
+Take a look at our list of guides below for recommendations on everything from the best gaming laptops to the best gaming chairs, or take a look at the best gaming PC options for something a little more permanent.